redhat-developer/vscode-quarkus/USAGE_DATA.md

        * The list of Quarkus extensions selected
     * "Quarkus: Welcome"
     * "Quarkus: Build executable"
+ * vscode-quarkus emits telemetry when a recommendation to install a 3rd party extension is proposed.
+   The telemetry contains the extension name and the choice made.

 ## How to opt in or out